Spring Week 6

 Reminder

-Remember that on Week 9 class (Wednesday, May 28) our class will take place 2-4 at Bren Hall 1414.
+Remember that on Week 9 class our class will be on Tuesday 5/26 and it will take place 2-5 at Bren Hall 1414.
 Please plan accordingly for this different schedule.

 To do

-How?
-Send links to Google Doc and GitHub organization via email to advisor and casptone instructor.
+How to submit: Via email to advisor and casptone instructor.

 • Incorporate the feedback you’ve received so far for your Technical Documentation and GitHub materials.